SIR ERNEST SHACKLETON

 Our Story+"We watched the little hut fade away in the distance with feelings almost of sadness, and there were few men aboard who did not cherish a hope that some day they would once more live strenuous days under the shadow of mighty Erebus.”

-Much like Ernest Shackleton’s little hut on Ross Island, our little hut lives under the shadow of a mighty peak.
+Much like Ernest Shackleton’s little hut on Ross Island, our little hut, Headquarters, lives under the shadow of a mighty peak.
 It also carries a deep connection with Shackleton's British Antarctic Nimrod Expedition of 1907–09.

 You see, the mighty peak we speak of is Mount Nimrod which received it's name in late 1907 when members of the Expedition were the first to climb it while en route to Antarctica on board the S.Y Nimrod.

-New Zealander’s hold Antarctica with a deep respect that can be traced back to 1915 when Frank Worsley the Captain of the Endurance and subsequently the James Caird became the single overriding factor to one of the greatest maritime rescues in history when he navigated his way off Antarctica's Elephant Island to South Georgia (some 800 nautical miles away) in a dinghy, with nothing more than a sextant to help the great explorer Sir Ernest Shackleton rescue his Imperial Trans-Antarctic Expedition from absolute disaster.
+New Zealander’s hold Antarctica with a deep respect that can be traced back to Shackleton's second expedition, the 1915 Imperial Trans-Antarctic Expedition when the Kiwi, Frank Worsley, the Captain of the Endurance and subsequently the James Caird became the single overriding factor to one of the greatest maritime rescues in history when they navigated his way off Antarctica's Elephant Island to South Georgia (some 800 nautical miles away) in a dinghy, with nothing more than a sextant to help Shackleton rescue the Expedition from absolute disaster.

-From there it was Sir Edmund Hillary that helped blaze the trail into Earth’s most southern continent, when in early 1958, five years after he conquered Mount Everest, Sir Ed was involved in the Commonwealth Trans-Antarctica Expedition and led the New Zealand party to the South Pole, effectively achieving what Sir Ernest Shackleton was trying to achieve back in 1914/15.
+After Worsley, it was Sir Edmund Hillary that helped blaze the trail into Earth’s most southern continent.
+In early 1958, five years after he conquered Mount Everest, Sir Ed was involved in the Commonwealth Trans-Antarctica Expedition and led the New Zealand party first to the South Pole, effectively achieving what Sir Ernest Shackleton was trying to achieve back in 1914/15.

-Today, New Zealand’s home on the Ice is Scott Base - a centre of research into earth sciences and beyond, located on Ross Island, only a stones throw away from Shackleton's Hut on Cape Royds and some 4,000 km from SHACKLETON'S - our place that tips it's cap to the natural history of New Zealand and raises it's glass to Antarctica and the courage that conquered it.
+Today, New Zealand’s home on the Ice is Scott Base - a centre of research into earth sciences and beyond, located on Ross Island, only a stones throw away from Shackleton's Hut on Cape Royds and some 4,000 km from STRAVON.

 Sir Ernest Henry Shackleton CVO OBE FRGS was a polar explorer who led three British expeditions to the Antarctic, and one of the principal figures of the period known as the Heroic Age of Antarctic Exploration.